project-error/pe-cli/README.md

-# Create FiveM App
+# Project Error CLI
-Create FiveM App is a Command Line Interface (CLI) that can be used to quickly scaffold and boilerplate a FiveM resource using the options specified.
+@project-error/cli is a Command Line Interface (CLI) that can be used to quickly scaffold and boilerplate a FiveM resource using the options specified.

-### Made by TasoOneAsia and ItsChip
+### Made by Project Error

 ### Installation
 **NPM**
 ```
-npm i create-fivem-app --global
+npm i @project-error/cli --global
 ```
 **Yarn**
 ```
-yarn global add create-fivem-app
+yarn global add @project-error/cli
 ```

 ### Commands
-Run `cfa-create` in your terminal to start.
+Run `pe-create` in your terminal to start.